-- The Plot: Jayne plays Jerri Jordon, the girlfriend of one time top mobster Fats Murdoch (Edmond O’Brien) His desire is to turn his nobody of a girlfriend into a singing sensation and he hires one time top agent, but now down on his luck, Tom Miller (Tom Ewell) to promote her and make her into a success.
+Jayne plays Jerri Jordon, the girlfriend of one time top mobster Fats Murdoch (Edmond O’Brien) who wants to turn his nobody of a girlfriend into a singing sensation and he hires one time top agent, but now down on his luck, Tom Miller (Tom Ewell) to promote her and make her into a success.
 The problem is, Jerri doesn’t want anything to do with a career, she just wants to be a wife.
 Things start to go wrong as Jerri and Tom realize they are falling in love with each other…where does that leave Fats?

 (1957) Kiss Them For Me